Wing IV

 Swissair

-Overreach Once nicknamed the Flying Bank for its stability, it collapsed when a debt-fueled buying spree ran out of cash.
+Overreach Once nicknamed the Flying Bank for its stability, Switzerland's flag carrier collapsed on 2 October 2001 when its debt-fueled Hunter Strategy ran out of cash.

 2002 CE b.
 1931 CE · 71 years

-Overreach A telecom giant built by acquisitions that booked $11 billion in fake profits and filed the largest bankruptcy of its day.
+Overreach A telecom giant built by Bernard Ebbers' acquisitions that booked $11 billion in fake profits and filed the largest U.S. bankruptcy of its day.

 2002 CE b.
 1983 CE · 19 years

-Replaced It built the Golden Gate Bridge and armed two world wars, then rusted away as foreign steel undercut it.
+Replaced America's second-largest steelmaker: it built the Golden Gate Bridge and armed two world wars with 1,121 warships, then went bankrupt in 2001 as foreign steel undercut it.

 2003 CE b.
 1857 CE · 146 years